Written byAmanda Wong

 Now that the error says "This Volume is Not Formatted as APFS," will formatting the drive as APFS solve this issue?
 It depends.

-If you want to upgrade to the latest macOS(Monterey), you must format the drive as APFS when this error prompts on the screen.
+If you want to upgrade to the latest macOS(Ventura), you must format the drive as APFS when this error prompts on the screen.
+This is also a possible cause for you may not install to this volume missing firmware partition issue.
 After that, you can continue to install macOS and complete the whole process.
 So how to convert HFS/HFS+ to APFS on Mac?
 Here are the detailed steps.

 Note: Formatting a disk will erase all data on it.
 If there are any important files on the drive, you'd better back it up.
 You can backup and restore Mac with Time Machine or copy files to an external hard drive.

-To format drive as APFS in Disk Utility:
+To format the drive as APFS in Disk Utility:

 Disk Utility is a built-in tool on Mac.
 It can repair, restore, partition, and erase internal disks and external storage devices.
 If you are going to format Mac startup disk, you need to boot the Mac into Recovery mode.
 As for the non-startup drive, follow the steps below.